Rochester, New York

 Special summer time events include the Juneteenth and Rochester International Jazz Festivalsin June.
 The Maafa Day of Remembrance takes place on July 3rd.
 The Clarissa Street Reunion Festival brings families together for music, food and fun in August.
 The Blackstorytelling League of Rochester, Inc. presents its annual "Pass It On...
 Storytelling Festival" in October.
 The Kwanzaa Coalition sponsors Rochester's annual Kwanzaa Celebration in December 26 - 31.

-For more detailed Group Tour information or to request a promotional DVD contact:
+For more detailed Group Tour information contact:

 Sonia Asencio, Tourism Sales Program Coordinator 585-279-8309